-While this process is often made to seem overly complicated, it can be a relatively simple process without too many complications.
-Having a barcode number will help you to get into more retailers as retailers prefer to stock products that make the process easier for them.
+It is a relatively simple process, and we are here to help you.
+Having a barcode number will help you to get into more retailers, as retailers prefer to stock products that make the process easier for them.
 Hence it is always advisable to put a barcode on a retail product.

 2. Incorporating the barcode onto your product

-Once you have an EAN-13 barcode package, the next step is to incorporate one of the barcode images into your product packaging.
+Once you have an EAN-13 barcode package, the next step is to incorporate the barcode image into your product packaging.
 This means opening the file containing your images in the email called ‘your barcode order’ and selecting the file format you like best.
-If you have trouble opening this file, just let us know and we can send through the files in an easier to manage format.
+If you have trouble opening this file, just let us know, and we can send the files in an easier-to-manage format.
 After picking the best file type for you, the next stage is to incorporate it into the product packaging in an easily visible flat location.
-This way, when the product packaging is printed, the barcode will automatically be there.
-Now when a retailer receives your product for the first time, they will scan your barcode and input the product information into their system.
-From then onwards, whenever they scan they barcode the product information (price etc) will automatically appear.
+When a retailer receives your product for the first time, they will scan your barcode and input the product information into their system.
+From then onwards, whenever they scan the barcode, the product information (price etc.) will automatically appear.

 In some cases, you may have already printed the product packaging.
-If this is the case, while you should still incorporate the barcode into the packaging for the next print run, you can get sticky barcode labels printed to be manually stuck on your product in the interim.
+If this is the case, you can get sticky barcode labels printed n the interim.
 You can order barcode labels here.
-These will be sent to your address in the UK or Ireland at which point you can simply peel them off and stick them on your product line.
+Then you simply peel them off and stick them on your products.
 Once this is done, the barcode will work in exactly the same way as if it were incorporated into the packaging.

 3. Other stuff you may need

-If you are going into ASDA, or some other stores, you may find that you will require barcode verification.
-This is a test scan of the product barcode as it is printed on the barcode.
+If you are going into ASDA or some other stores, you may find that you will require barcode verification.
+Verification is a test scan of the barcode as it is printed on the product.
 It can be arranged at any stage once you have your barcode.
 You can find out if you are likely to need this on our barcode acceptance page.

 We include barcodes online registration with our barcode packages.
-This is optional, but can help increase the internet profile of your product.
-You can also purchase barcode registration here, if you have barcode numbers, but did not buy it in one of our barcode packages.
+This is optional but can help increase the internet profile of your product.
+You can also purchase barcode registration here if you purchased barcode numbers elsewhere.